mooreds/docs-1/references/authentication.md

 ### **Auth via header parameters**

-For data connectors that implement authentication with header parameters, such as PagerDuty, the header parameter name (as documented by the external API site) and header parameter value (typically a secret token distributed by the external API site) must be provided when adding the connector to an application.
+For data connections that implement authentication with header parameters, such as PagerDuty, the header parameter name (as documented by the external API site) and header parameter value (typically a secret token distributed by the external API site) must be provided when adding the connection to an application.

 Example: [PagerDuty](https://v2.developer.pagerduty.com/docs/authentication)